thanos-io/thanos/docs/components/receive.md

                                  be stored per tenant.
 In case the exemplar storage becomes full (number of stored
                                  exemplars becomes equal to max-exemplars),
-                                 ingesting a new exemplar will evict the oldes exemplar from storage.
+                                 ingesting a new exemplar will evict the oldest exemplar from storage.
 0 (or less) value of this flag disables exemplars storage.
       --tsdb.no-lockfile         Do not create lockfile in TSDB data directory.